Safety procedures

 At the start and end of the school day there is a lot of activity on the road outside school.
 Please drive slowly and carefully.
 We are fortunate to have the use of the car park opposite school for parents to use.
 We operate a one way system – entering at the first entrance at the Mottram Old Road end and leaving at the higher exit.
 Please ensure that the disabled parking space is available for any parents requiring access facilities.
 The space is limited on the car park and we therefore ask parents to park sensibly in the surrounding neighbourhood, respecting the neighbour’s access, and avoiding the yellow lines and zig zag areas.
 The car park in the school grounds is for staff only.
 Please do not use this as a turning area or park across the gates, as this obscures the view of parents and children crossing the road.

-We do promote “keeping healthy” with all the children and ask them to encourage their parents to park away from school and walk or use scooters to come to school.
-Children can park their scooters in our scooter park at the side of the Year 2 classroom.
+We promote an active and healthy lifestyle with all the children and ask them to encourage their parents to park away from school and walk or use scooters to come to school.
+Children can park their scooters or bikes in our scooter park at the side of the Year 2 classroom.

 Concerns

 If you have any concerns about your child please contact us straight away.
 Your first point of contact should always be your child's class teacher.
-If you wish to speak to the class teacher then please do so before 8.50am or after school or an appointment can be made for a mutually convenient time.
-If you have further concerns, you can request to speak to the Headteacher Mrs Lockett or the Deputy Headteacher Mrs Plant at a mutually convenient time.
+If you wish to speak to the class teacher then please do so at drop off or collection or an appointment can be made for a mutually convenient time.
+If you have further concerns, you can request to speak to the Executive Headteacher, Mrs Lockett, or the Head of School, Mrs Plant, at a mutually convenient time.

 Jewellery